 Use Amazon’s “Look Inside” feature to peek inside all these great books!

 Grand Prize Giveaway

+UPDATE: This giveaway is now closed.
 See all 10 prizes here.
 Shown are the top six prizes (per monetary value—they’re all tops in my opinion).
 Again, this giveaway is open to everyone, everywhere!

 Originally published April 11, 2018; updated October 8, 2018.